davesnx/styled-ppx/documents/css-extraction.md

 ### Order

-Implemented in `packages/generate/order.ml`.
+Implemented in `packages/generate/order.ml` (the pure `sort`/`references`
+primitives) and `packages/generate/generate.ml` (`order_by_dependency`,
+which applies them).
 Runs between extract and resolve, reordering the inputs before dedup picks which occurrence of a repeated rule survives.

+By default (`--order dependency`) the order is two levels: libraries first, then, inside each library, files.

+**Library level.** Every input file belongs to a group: its declared `library` key from `[@@@css.config]` (see above), or, when that key is absent, the directory of its input path.
+A library's rules come after the rules of every library it depends on.
+A raw module reference `X` from a file in library `L1` becomes a library edge `L1 -> L2` when:

+- `L1` itself has no module named `X` (otherwise it's a same-library reference, resolved at the module level below, and contributes no library edge), and
+- exactly one other library has a module named `X` (the `(wrapped false)` case — dune exposes every module of an unwrapped library at top level);
+  or, failing that, exactly one other library's name capitalizes (`String.capitalize_ascii`) to `X` (the default `(wrapped true)` case — a wrapped library is referenced through its alias module, e.g. `Zlib.Inner.x` for a library named `zlib`).

+Anything else (zero or multiple candidates either way) means no edge.

-By default (`--order dependency`) a file's rules come after the rules of every file it depends on.
-"Depends on" means: the input file's structure references a module name (via the same free-name analysis `ocamldep -modules` uses), and among the input files whose derived module name matches, one is chosen as the target —
+**Module level.** Inside a library, a file's rules come after the rules of every file in the *same* library it depends on — module resolution now never crosses a library boundary.
+Candidates for a referenced name are the files in that one library whose module name matches; the one sharing the longest directory-path prefix with the referencing file wins a tie.
+No same-library candidate at all means no module edge (the library edge above already ordered the two libraries relative to each other).

-- if exactly one input file has that module name, it's the target;
-- otherwise the candidate sharing the longest directory-path prefix with the referencing file wins;
-- a tie, or no candidate at all, means no edge — this generator sees one library's files at a time, so it can't always tell which same-named file a reference actually meant.
-Logged at `--log debug`.

-Files with no dependency relation keep their input order (dune's own file order, alphabetical for a typical `(glob_files *.pp.ml)` deps stanza): the sort (Kahn's algorithm) always advances the alphabetically smallest ready file, so an edge is the only thing that can move a file out of that order.

-A dependency cycle can't come from a real OCaml build (dune won't compile a genuine circular module dependency), so one only appears when the same-named-module resolution above picks an edge a real build wouldn't have.
-The aggregator never fails the build over an ordering problem: it warns once naming the cycle's files, drops the blocking edge whose dependent file sorts alphabetically last, and keeps going.
-The result stays deterministic.
+Both levels call the same `Order.sort` (Kahn's algorithm, always advancing the alphabetically smallest ready key), so both get the same guarantees: files or libraries with no dependency relation keep their input order, and a cycle — which can't come from a real dune graph, only from this heuristic picking an edge a real build wouldn't have — never fails the build.
+The aggregator warns once naming the cycle's members, drops the blocking edge whose source sorts alphabetically last, and keeps going.

-`--order source` restores the file order dune passes on the command line, unconditionally, ignoring dependencies, with no order/edge logging or cycle handling.
+`--order source` skips all of this, ignoring references and `library` keys, and keeps the file order dune passes on the command line.
 It exists as an escape hatch for one release and to compare against the old behavior.
-Under the default `--order dependency`, `--log info` prints the resolved module order and `--log debug` additionally prints every resolved edge.
+Under the default `--order dependency`, `--log info` prints the library order and then each library's module order;
+`--log debug` additionally prints every library edge and every module edge.

 ### Resolve